 As an adoptive parent, knowing that you may face issues, whether behavioral, physical, or mental, is the key to success.
 Learning how to help the child cope and adjust, even if professional help is needed, is paramount.

 If you’re thinking about adoption and need to find adoption lawyers near you, consider Apple Payne Law.
-We specialize in private and contested adoptions, and also the termination of parental rights.
+Our adoption lawyers specialize in private and contested adoptions, and also the termination of parental rights.
 We can help you find the right adoption agency, especially if you’re a non-traditional family, and guide you through all the paperwork.
 If you’re interested in more information, don’t hesitate to contact us.